pakpoom66/IIAS-Enablement-Class/Labs/DataLoading/Readme.md

 |  TEAMXX  |  WEB_SALES  |  WEB_SALES.del  |  3,599,503  |  864M  |
 |  TEAMXX  |  WEB_SITE  |  WEB_SITE.del  |  35  |  14K  |

-> Note: XX is your assigned team number.
-We will use your `teamXX` name as the implicit schema name.
-In Db2 if you don't specify the schema name it will use your user ID as the schema.

 ## Lab Overview